buildbot/buildbot/README.md

 ## Progress ##

 At this point, most of the configuration objects (masters, schedulers, builders, etc.) and everything that is in the DB in 0.8.x are ported to the Data API.
-As data that has typically been in build pickles is migrated to the DB, all existing status code (web status, mail notifier, IRC, etc.) will become increasingly broken, because this code uses synchronous calls to get status information.
+The status objects (builds, steps, logs, log chunks) are defined in the DB and Data APIs, but Buildbot does not yet insert data into the database tables while performing a build.
+The next step is to insert this data, and then remove support for the existing status hierarchy.
-Each of these status displays will need to be rewritten based on the Data API.
+Each of the existing status listeners - irc, WebStatus, MailNotifier, etc. - will need to be rewritten based on the Data API.

 ## Process ##

-The "process" part of Buildbot is the part that coordinates all of the other parts - the master, botmaster, etc.  Tasks in the Buildbot process code include:
+The "process" part of Buildbot is the part that coordinates all of the other parts - the master, botmaster, etc.  Remaining work in the Buildbot process code includes:

 * Request collapsing - see https://plus.google.com/105883044168332773236/posts/TG8DHus4L4D
   Builds for merged requests currently only refer to one of the merged requests.